Uncategorized

 Step 4: Build Real Projects

-Projects are what make your resume stand out.
+Projects help your resume stand out.

-Anyone can write “I know Python” on a resume.
-But not everyone can show a working application.
+But not everyone can show a working project.

-Some project ideas:
+Some beginner project ideas include:

 • Personal portfolio website

-• To-do list web app
+• To-do list web application

-• Weather app using API
+• Weather app using an API

 • Basic e-commerce website